As always, this post contains collections of products that I recommend (it may contain affiliate links).

 This board is 14inx20in.
 Find similar wood boards in the SHOP THIS POST below.
 Remember to always check dimensions before you buy as some of these differ slightly.

-Show Me Your Boards
+Show Me Your Charcuterie Trees

 And, if you liked this board recipe, please rate and review.